 Here are a few safety tips if you have young children and dogs in your home:

-If your child has been injured by a dog, please contact an experienced dog bite lawyer for more information about your legal rights and options.
+If a dog has injured your child, please contact an experienced dog bite lawyer for more information about your legal rights and options.

 Source:https://www.reuters.com/article/us-health-toddlers-dog-bites/youngest-kids-most-vulnerable-to-dog-bites-idUSKCN1GE2WQ